Student Code of Conduct and Resolution Procedures

 - The quality of the investigation or ability to hear from witnesses who have critical case information may be compromised

 The College reserves the right to postpone indefinitely or for a finite period of time.
 The College may also independently decide to postpone resolution without a request from a student when the above conditions are met.
-The Dean of Student Affairs will review and respond to all requests, and there is no appeal of the Dean's decision concerning a requested postponement.
+The Dean of Students will review and respond to all requests, and there is no appeal of the Dean's decision concerning a requested postponement.

 Incidents of academic dishonesty which occur within the context of a specific course are resolved by the academic department in accordance with the campus academic honesty policy.
 In such a case, the instructor or academic department determines if academic dishonesty occurred, and what the academic penalty should be.
 Possible outcomes within the course include but are not limited to a lower grade on the assignment or in the course, a zero for the assignment/exam, the opportunity to re-submit an assignment, or an F in the course.
 A student who receives an academic penalty is not permitted to withdraw from the course in order to avoid it.
 Students may follow the academic complaint process to appeal or challenge an instructor or a department's decisions.
 All incidents should be reported to the Student Conduct Officer to ensure that students do not engage in further academic dishonesty in other courses.
 Incidents occurring outside of a specific course should be referred through the student conduct process.
 Students who engage in dishonesty in more than one course may also face charges through the campus conduct process.